 However, I can say for certain that Wicked Good and Stubbs produce about half the ash of Kingsford Competition.
 By comparison, regular “blue bag” Kingsford and similar varieties produce over twice the amount of ash as the Competition brand.
 Trust me, it is a lot of ash.

-Another benefit of using all natural charcoal briquettes is that you can confidently toss the ash into the compost pile and not worry about chemical residue.
+Another benefit of using all natural charcoal briquettes is that you can confidently toss the ash into the compost pile, lawn or garden and not worry about chemical residue.

 The last factor to look at is the cost.
 Given the lack of availability of all natural briquettes in most bricks and mortar locations, the costs are very high due to shipping.
 I will list out the costs as I have been able to calculate them.